mozilla/persona-yahoo-bridge/docs/DEV_NOTES.md

         "hotmail.com": "https://dev.bigtent.mozilla.org"
     },

+3. Read the OPS_NOTES.md

+You should have to do much, except copy the `key.publickey` from your certifier to your bigtent as noted there.

-3. Start BrowserID with `npm start`
+4. Start BrowserID with `npm start`

 You should now be able to visit your local BrowserID instance (likely at http://127.0.0.1:10001) and attempt to log in with a